charl3sapolo/StoriZaKaka/RENDER_DEPLOYMENT_SUMMARY.md

 1. **render.yaml**
    - Blueprint configuration file for Render
-   - Defines web service, PostgreSQL database, and Redis instance
+   - Defines web service (using Docker), PostgreSQL database, and Redis instance

-2. **build.sh**
+2. **Dockerfile**
-   - Build script that Render will execute during deployment
+   - Docker configuration for building the application
+   - Installs necessary system dependencies for Pillow and other packages
-   - Installs dependencies, collects static files, and runs migrations
+   - Sets up the Python environment and runs the application

+3. **.dockerignore**
+   - Excludes unnecessary files from the Docker build context
+   - Improves build performance and security

-3. **requirements.txt**
+4. **requirements.txt**
+   - Updated to use a more flexible version of Pillow
-   - Updated to include all necessary dependencies
+   - Includes all necessary dependencies
-   - Added dj-database-url for database URL parsing

-4. **movierecommender/settings/production.py**
+5. **movierecommender/settings/production.py**
    - Updated to support Render's DATABASE_URL environment variable
    - Added fallback for Redis if not available

-5. **DEPLOYMENT.md**
+6. **DEPLOYMENT.md**
    - Detailed deployment instructions
    - Environment variable reference